Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 Sub-score Computation:

-Factor 3: External Activity (9%)
+Factor 3: External Trust Signals (13%)

 Rationale: Agents that are active across the broader ecosystem, committing code, completing tasks on partner platforms, integrating via APIs, and building external reputation demonstrate broader utility and cross-platform engagement.